njpietrow/Filter.io/README.md

 # Filterio
-Filterio uses facial recognition to overlay images and filters onto a video feed from your webcam.
-By tracking specific facial features like your eyes and nose, Filterio can accurately map images onto the video stream of a face and display the output on a screen.
+Filterio uses facial recognition to overlay images and filters onto a video feed from a webcam.
+By tracking specific facial features like eyes and a nose, Filterio can accurately map images onto the video stream of a face and display the output on a screen.

 ## Functionality & MVPs
 With this application, users will be able to: